-There’s no doubt there’s a growing interest in being more mindful nowadays.
+There’s no doubt that there’s a growing interest in becoming more mindful nowadays.

-Everybody wants to know how to eliminate distractions and stay also in the present moment so they can live their best lives.
+Everybody wants to know how to eliminate distractions so that they can stay in the present moment to live their best lives.

-It’s the starting point to expand your consciousness so that you can begin to look at the various aspects of your life and make the necessary adjustments that will continue to serve your highest self.
+That way you can begin to look at the other various aspects of your life and make the necessary adjustments to continue to serve your highest good.

 6 Habits That Will Help You Be More Mindful at home